-Buddha imagery is not required for any feng shui home adjustments, however if it’s something that you’re attracted to, here are some ways to use Buddha in your home for feng shui.
+Buddha imagery is not required for any feng shui home adjustments, but if you're interested in the symbol, here are some ways to use Buddha in your home for feng shui.

 The Buddha is a spiritual symbol and example of how to walk the path of mindfulness.
 The name Buddha means “awakened one” because the Buddha was a man who woke up to his human experience and attained enlightenment.
 The Buddha, just like each of us, was searching for contentment.
 That’s why the Buddha is a reminder that we can achieve happiness and joy in our human existence.
 He’s not a god to be worshipped, but an illustration and expression of what it means to truly wake up and live your own Buddha nature.